MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

  - API
  - CDN (edge caching)

-Cloud Router - enables dyanmic gateway protocol to access the topography of a VPC with an onsite premise network
+## Cloud Router - enables dyanmic gateway protocol to access the topography of a VPC with an onsite premise network
 - share route information over VPN
 - enables dynamic VPC use
 - ie.) Add subnet to VPC + on premise network will get routes to be seen

-Direct Peering - connect any business network to Google
+## Direct Peering - connect any business network to Google
 - Customer doesn't want to use the public internet
 - Peering = router in same public data center as a google point of presence, exchanging traffic
 - Not covered by SLS

-Dedicated Interconnect
+## Dedicated Interconnect
 - Physical connection, lower latency, higher availability.
 - Direct connection with on-premises Google, may be cheaper than ISP
 - Great for companies that have data intensive apps.

-Carrier Peering
+## Carrier Peering
 - higher avail
 - lower latency
 - enterprise grade network servers using server proxies.

+# Cloud Data Storage Options
-Cloud Storage
+## Cloud Storage
 - Object file system storage.
 (Binary immutable Objects)
 - Encrypts data before writing to disk
 - Bytes of data with unique key